zeroluck/docs/sources/reference/lib/using-scim.md

 ### Adding an entity

-SCIM-Client API comes with two methods to add an entity, i. e. “createPerson” and “createPersonString”, for both of the methods (createPerson, createPersonString), you pass the person you want to add as ScimPerson object and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.
+SCIM-Client API comes with two methods to add an entity, i. e. “createPerson” and “createPersonString”, for createPerson, you pass the person you want to add as ScimPerson object and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);